-LARGER GRAIN BORER (Prostephanus truncantus(H.)
+LARGER GRAIN BORER (Prostephanus truncantus(h.)

-- A dark brown cylindrical beetle (3-4.5mm long) - Able to fly from infested grain in store to the field - Infests maize in the field before harvest - Infestation can also occur at store level - The beetle eats tunnels and holes in the husks, grain and cob. - Very serious pest that also eats into the wooden te store structures - Also feeds on dried cassava in addition to cereals
+- A dark brown cyclindirical beetle (3-4.5mm long) - Able to fly form infested grain in store to the field - Infests maize in the field before harvest - Infestation can also occur at store level - The beetle eats funnels and holes in the husks, grain and cob.
+Versity of halfool - Very serious pest that also eats into the wooden store structures - Also feeds on dried cassava